Jason5Lee/gradle-util-rs/README.md

 Example:

-`gur set-new --watch-dir path1 --watch-dir path2 --gradle-version 7.3` : watch the gradle project creation under `path1` and `path2` recursively, and create the gradle wrapper properties for the new projects using gradle version `7.3`.
+`gur set-new 7.3.3 --watch-dir path1 --watch-dir path2` : watch the gradle project creation under `path1` and `path2` recursively, and create the gradle wrapper properties for the new projects using gradle version `7.3.3`.

+### `update`

+This subcommand is to update the gradle wrapper version of the current project.
+Without the `--yolo` flag, it essentially calls the `./gradlew wrapper --gradle-version <version>` .

+When the `yolo` flag is enabled, it will first update the content of `gradle-wrapper.properties` to using the new version, then run the wrapper task.
+In this way, the gradle distribution of the old version won't be downloaded.
+But it may have potential problems.